-With boogying on the brain this summer, we asked writers from across the BFI to nominate a personal favourite dancing moment, whether a certifiably classic sequence or something more obscure.
+With boogying on the brain, we asked writers from across the BFI to nominate a personal favourite dancing moment, whether a certifiably classic sequence or something more obscure.
 Feature films, shorts, TV, non-fiction, animation – all were up for grabs.
 Let’s hit the dancefloor…

 The Rat (1925)

 Darling of the West End stage Ivor Novello cemented his reputation as a screen idol with his portrayal of a self-penned role: Pierre Boucheron, aka ‘the Rat’, king of the Paris underworld.
 The Rat’s domain, The White Coffin Club, is the scene of the film’s famous apache sequence, in which he demonstrates his power over women.
 Pulling Mou Mou (Julie Suedo) onto the floor, he rips her tight skirt to accommodate the steps of the routine, but, rather than a display of rhythmic prowess, the dance is a risqué combination of passion and aggression rarely seen in British silent cinema.

 Can anybody resist the temptation of having a go at Bill ‘Bojangles’ Robinson’s staircase tap dancing sequence in The Little Colonel?
 It’s the bit before Shirley Temple joins him.
 Using a simple time signature, mostly four-four, his feet perform to the music he himself sings, and they create a little world of unique sounds and rhythms.
 You can close your eyes and it also works as a very fine piece of drumming.
 And, of course, the politics and injustice of it all still resonate today: where does the innovation come from, and who ends up with the recognition and the money?